 Deadly nightshade (Atropa belladonna)

 You can tell this is bad, just by the name!
-The flower of the plant is bell-shaped and a purply-green colour.
-The leaves are oval shaped and the berries are green, but turn to black when they are ripe.
+The flower of the plant is bell-shaped and a purple-green colour.
+The leaves are oval-shaped and the berries are green, but turn to black when they are ripe.
 You will most likely find it in the south of the UK in woodland, and along paths.

 All parts of the plant are toxic, but the berries are very poisonous.
 They contain a mixture of compounds called tropane alkaloids that can interfere with the nervous system.
 The compound atropine which is found in the plant causes symptoms like sweating, vomiting, breathing difficulties, confusion, hallucinations and even coma and death.

 Monkshood (Aconitum napellus)